rbouckaert/FixedTreeAnalysis/doc/tree-set-tutorial/README.md

 	<img style="width:45%;" src="figures/BEAUti-addsgeo.png" alt="">
 </figure>

 A dialog is shown to set up the name.
 Choose `geo`.
 There is only a single tree in the system, so no need to change it.
-When adding other skinds of partitions, it may be necessary to select the tree set partition, or after adding the partition, to select all partitions and use the `Link Trees` button.
+When adding other kinds of partitions, it may be necessary to select the tree set partition, or after adding the partition, to select all partitions and use the `Link Trees` button.

 <figure>
 	<img style="width:45%;" src="figures/BEAUti-dialoggeo.png" alt="">